iamnewton/dotfiles/README.md

 | ?      | Untracked files                  |
 | $      | Stashed files                    |

-For best results, you should install [iTerm2](http://chriskempson.github.io/base16-iterm2/) and import [Base16 Eighties Dark.itermcolors](https://github.com/chriskempson/base16-iterm2/blob/master/base16-eighties.dark.256.itermcolors).
+For best results with iTerm, you should install [the SETI color scheme for iTerm](https://github.com/willmanduffy/seti-iterm).
 Further details are in the `$(dotfiles --prefix)/conf/bash/prompt` file.

 #### Screenshot